-AS1409 Uses, Dosage, Side Effects, Food Interaction and all others data.
+AS1409 Uses, Dosage, Side Effects and more

 AS1409 is a genetically engineered fusion protein made up of two distinct components.
 One is the cytokine IL12, which has anti-cancer activity.
 The other is an antibody that targets tumours.
 It is developed by Antisoma is in a phase I of clinical trial for the treatment of renal cancer and melanoma.